mhockett/liquibase_java_example/README.md

    1. updatelog.log has the output from the version that uses update
    1. CommandScopeLogs.log has the output from the scope

-5. The two java programs are rerunnable.
+5. The java programs are rerunnable.
 Each deletes the databasechangelog row and the scott.bonus row.
-6. The two programs print results at the end.
+6. The programs print results at the end.
 Each queries the the databasechangelog for the row that should be created.
 It also queries for the row that should be inserted into scott.bonus.
 It prints out a success or failure.

-From the version that runs the update you will see :
+From the version that runs the update and command line utility, and extended liquibase class you will see the following :

 ```